stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 * Routes are implicitly ordered.

-* The allocator in the constructor is the default if there is no matching route (or no routes are configured).
+* This implementation delegates to the default allocator if there is no matching route.

 ---

 ## Summary

-In this chapter we implemented the framework for memory allocation that will be used when creating vertex buffers and texture images.
+In this chapter the framework for memory allocation was implemented to support vertex buffers and texture images.